lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 In my experience, most "speedy" programmers write code that is not ready to go anywhere.

-They miss critical details to make the code production ready.
-Their code has a lot of "one time workarounds", there are TODO comments everywhere.
+They miss critical details so the code isn't production ready.
+There are lots of "one time workarounds", there are TODO comments everywhere.

-It only feels like they're fast if you don't actually look closely at their code.
+It feels like they're fast unless you actually take a closer look at their code.

 At this stage, speed is tangible because its output is public to the rest of the team (pull requests being a common example) but also deceptive: producing code